kono0514/eventually/docs/events.md

 > **CAVEAT:** The `sync()` and `toggle()` methods trigger multiple events, since they call `attach()` and `detach()` internally.
 Keep that in mind when defining [listeners](https://laravel.com/docs/5.7/events#defining-listeners) or [observers](https://laravel.com/docs/5.7/eloquent#observers), to avoid surprises.

 ## Event listeners
-The package provides `static` methods to quickly register event listeners with the dispatcher.
+The package comes with `static` methods to quickly register event listeners with the dispatcher.

 These can be set in the model's `boot()` method.